-The Forum will build on the Brand Dialogue Workshop that was held in April 2019 at The RAC in London, which celebrated the launch of the Brand Dialogue British GI Brands 2019 Report.
+The Forum will built on the Brand Dialogue Workshop that was held in April 2019 at The RAC in London, which celebrated the launch of the Brand Dialogue British GI Brands 2019 Report.
 We aim to continue supporting GI brands in the UK, particularly considering the uncertainty surrounding Brexit and the current COVID-19 pandemic, with the help of oriGIn.

-The Forum aims to bring together representatives of GI brands, associations, regulators, and the HORECA industry from across the UK and Europe, who are keen to interact with and learn more about brands with a Geographical Indication, and to ultimately create the association, oriGIn UK.
+Brand Dialogue Forums aim to bring together representatives of GI brands, associations, regulators, and the HORECA industry from across the UK and Europe, who are keen to interact with and learn more about brands with a Geographical Indication, and to ultimately create the association, oriGIn UK.

 14:00 - 14:05 Welcome and Opening Remarks